-UTHealth places a great emphasis on the value of diversity.
-However, there may be occurrences when someone may be the target of a hate crime or a bias-motivated incident.
-Hate crimes and bias-motivated incidents negatively affect the entire campus community.
+UTHealth Houston places a great emphasis on the value of diversity.
+However, there may be occurrences when someone may be the target of a hate crime or a bias-motivated motivated incidents negatively affect the entire campus community.
 While our campuses are not immune to such opportunistic acts, the low number of reported occurrences provides some anecdotal information that great strides have been made toward the creation of a campus environment that is more tolerant of diverse individuals, groups, cultures and ideas.